 A couple years after her mistake, she’s happily married to the father of her child, still working in the Church, and has a second baby on the way.

 I am very, very happy that things turned out so well for my friend.
-But I know that, for a lot of Catholics who fall from the path of chastity, things don’t end so tidily.
+But I know that, for a single Catholic who falls from the path of chastity, things don’t end so tidily.

-If you’re one of those Catholics who is embracing the Church’s teachings on chastity now but maybe didn’t in the past, things can seem very difficult in the Catholic dating world.
+If you’re one of those Catholics who is embracing the teachings of the Catholic Church on chastity now but maybe didn’t in the past, things can seem very difficult in the Catholic dating world.
 But even if it feels like you’ll never find a good Catholic mate because of your past, there are a lot of reasons not to be discouraged.

 You’re Stronger than You Think